cohesity/SecureX/README.md

 Workflows are the larger component of orchestration and are similar to a script in traditional programming.
 A workflow can be simple and only have a few actions or be complex and string together many different actions for different products.
 Refer to the [Workflows](https://ciscosecurity.github.io/sxo-05-security-workflows/workflows/) documentation to find more.

-> All the input to the workflows are passed as Global Variables.

 Lets go over the list of Workflows that this integration supports.

 - [Helios Ransomware Alerts to Threat Response and ServiceNow](./docs/workflows/HeliosRansomwareAlertsToThreatResponseAndServiceNow.md)